Ultimate List of Things to Do in Atlanta with Kids

 Golf in Atlanta

-Atlanta is known for its green space and one doesn’t have to venture far from the city center to take a hike with some pretty impressive views.
+Atlanta is known for its green space, and one doesn’t have to venture far from the city center to take a hike with some pretty impressive views.
 Here are the 10 best easy hikes in Atlanta.
+Want to tackle a bit tougher terrain or experience a backpacking trip?
+Check out our guide to hiking and backpacking in Atlanta.

 Skateboard Parks and Bike Parks